microsoft/dicom-server/docs/resources/conformance-statement.md

 The service only supports rendering of a single frame.
 If rendering is requested for an instance with multiple frames then only the first frame will be rendered as an image by default.

+When specifying a particular frame to return, frame indexing starts at 1.

 The `quality` query parameter is also supported.
 An integer value between `1-100` inclusive (1 being worst quality, and 100 being best quality) may be passed as the value for the query paramater.
 This will only be used for images rendered as `jpeg`, and will be ignored for `png` render requests.
+If not specified will default to `100`.

 ### Retrieve Response Status Codes